-Why on earth would you want to climb an active volcano in the middle of the Democratic Republic of Congo?
-This is a question that many people asked me when I told them about the smouldering adventure that Africa Geographic Travel had concocted for me, which entailed climbing Mount Nyiragongo in Virunga National Park, as well as meeting one of Africa’s greatest ape species.
+Why on earth would you want to climb an active volcano in the Democratic Republic of Congo?
+This is a question that many people asked me when I told them about the smouldering adventure that Africa Geographic crafted for me, which entailed climbing Mount Nyiragongo in Virunga National Park plus meeting one of Africa’s greatest ape species.

 My reply was simple: “It is something that not many people get to do – I will finally come face-to-face with mountain gorillas and the largest lava lake in the world, which is actually easier and safer to see nowadays than ever before.”

 The area to where I was headed lies north of Lake Kivu, the Rwandan and Uganda border confluence that hugs the DRC.
 Mount Nyiragongo is an active stratovolcano, with an elevation of 3,470m, which looms over the town of Goma and Lake Kivu.
 It is a mere 30-minute drive from Goma International Airport and an hour’s drive from Mikeno Lodge where you can meet the valiant staff of Virunga National Park and learn about the many projects that these determined custodians are undertaking to protect the Virunga Mountains and their wildlife.

 I entered DRC via Gisenyi after spending a few days with a group of mountain gorillas in Rwanda’s Volcanoes National Park.
 Albeit a bit time-consuming, the process of crossing into the DRC was surprisingly hassle-free, and the Africa Geographic team handled everything very efficiently.